Naomi-Toloumu/Naomi-Toloumu.github.io/projects/Books4TheHomeless.md

 and entertainment to those in need."
 ---

-Books 4 the Homeless is a senior project that I proposed to me team of fellow classmates with the goal of involving students from all grade levels.
+Books 4 the Homeless is a senior project I proposed to my team of classmates, aiming to engage students from all grade levels in a book donation drive.
-We focused on those who seek both educational resources and a source of comfort and entertainment.
-Understanding the significant role books play in our lives as avid readers, we wanted to extend this beenfit to others who might find solace and enrichment through reading.
+Our focus was on individuals who could benefit from both educational resources and a source of comfort and entertainment.
+As avid readers ourselves, we wanted to share the profound benefits of reading with those who might find solace and enrichment through books.

+As the project leader, my role wasto corrdinate efforts with my three team members, guiding our brainstorming sessions to refine our objective of donating books to the homeless.
+Given the 2 month timeframe, we decided to reduce the number of donators to focus on the AVID grade levels as there were plenty of Freshman, Sophmores, Juniors and Seniors that we would need to provide a grand prize for, if they one.
+To keep it simple and on theme, we decided to offer a pizza party for the class that donated the most books.

+I distributed the roles to each of the members based on their availability and experience.

 Phases:
 ------------------